bmancuso3/regex-tutorial/gist-template.md

 A character escape, identified by a ```\``` within the expression, is used to tell the regex to ignore the special properties of a character and to look for that character.
 There are no character escapes in this regex, though!

 ### Conclusion
+One additional facet of this regex are the two ```+``` signs.
+They signify that the preceding bracket expressions can be repeated, therefore there can be multiple instances of any character within the range specified.

 The final note for this regex is that the ```@``` is reflected as itself within the expression.
 If you have an email address, you can visualize this!

 We have gone over each portion of this match an email regex: